Trimethoprim Antibiotic UK: Complete Guide for Women with Cystitis and UTIs

 - Traveller’s diarrhoea — some bacterial causes respond to trimethoprim

 Trimethoprim is not effective against viral infections — including colds, flu, or COVID-19.
 It should only be used when a bacterial infection has been confirmed or strongly suspected by a healthcare professional.
+For an overview of all cystitis medicines, see: Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained.

 How Does Trimethoprim Work?